jhausserlab/HiFiAlignmentTool/README.md

 **IMAGE REGISTRATION**

-0. If --getdim, load each image and save the dimensions in a txt file.
+0. If no stitching done, load each image and save the dimensions in a txt file.
-1. Load the first image in the list which will be used as the reference
+1. Load the first image in the csv list which will be used as the reference
 2. Extract reference channel which is used for alignment using the CSV file.
 3. Delete other channels
 4. Load the next image i and extract reference channel used to align (delete other channels)
-5. Pad image if needed
+5. Pad images if needed
 6. Rescale if asked in command line
 7. Do image registration on chan_ref and chan_i using pystackreg library
 8. Transform the other channels of image i with the known transformation
 9. Save the registered images in ome.tif into the folder aligned.
-They are saved with metadata for the channel names and scale of the image
+They are saved with metadata for the channel names and scale of the image (changes the scale accordingly if downsized)
 10. Restart from step 4. with the next image
 11. Save a txt file with the marker names in the right order with the new images based on the CSV file (MARKER_CHANNEL_FILE)

 **FINAL IMAGE**
 1. Loads the first image into an array
-2. Loads the next image and removes dapi
+2. Loads the next image and removes reference channel
 3. Repeat step 2 until the end
 4. Final image is saved in ome.tif in the main folder where you run the code.
 It is saved with metadata for the channel names and scale of the image
 5. Save a txt file with the marker names in the right order for the final image based on the CSV file (MARKER_CHANNEL_FILE)